UnitedHealthcare Facing Criticism Over New Policy On ER Visits

 DALLAS (CBSDFW.COM) – A major insurance company is under fire because of a new policy surrounding ER visits.

 Starting July 1, UnitedHealthcare will be able to retroactively deny emergency care claims.
-Many health care officials are voicing their strong opposition to the new policy.READ MORE: Alleged Accomplice Connected To Texas Amber Alert Kidnapping Wanted By Corpus Christi Police
+Many health care officials are voicing their strong opposition to the new policy.READ MORE: Fort Worth Residents Warned About Postcard Asking Them To Verify Votes

 “We have a good relationship with UnitedHealthcare, they have some very reasonable people.
 What we would like to see come out of this is they reverse that policy and not implement it July 1,” Stephen Love, president of the DFW Hospital Council, told CBS 11 News.